Academic and Student Affairs (ASAC)

 (4) Comprehensive and special-purpose campaigns.

 b.
 Oversee all activity associated with the Office of Alumni and Parent Relations, the Alumni Council, and the Parents Council.
-Work with alumni and parent volunteer boards toward the attainment of identified university objectives involving constituent engagement.
+Work with alumni and parent volunteer boards toward the attainment of identified university objectives involving constituent engagement, including outreach to Puget Sound's minoritized alumni, parents, and friends in an effort to involve them in the life of the university.
 Members of the committee may serve on task forces and ad hoc committees designed to create, alter, or monitor alumni and parent relations activities.

 c.
 Oversee communications strategies and activities related to development and alumni and parent relations, including Arches magazine, president’s annual report, media coverage, and other communication vehicles that advance and support relationships with alumni, parents, and donors.